jabontz09/thinkorswim-statement-converter/README.md

 ## Thinkorswim Statement Converter for Trade Monitoring
-This Python CLI tool converts Thinkorswim account csv statements into a more manageable format for trade analysis.
+This Python CLI tool converts Thinkorswim account csv statements into a more manageable format for trade journaling and analysis.
 It transforms complex, difficult-to-parse statements into clear, structured data, enabling you to focus on what matters most: understanding your trading performance.

 Turn this: